-The 1099-R tax forms for 2016 were mailed on January 20, 2017!
+The 1099-R tax forms for 2022 mailed 1/30/23.

 Go to mass.gov/payinfo to log in to your account.
 Please note, although this is a handy item to have available for reference, it is not considered an official Form 1099-R and cannot be used to file your taxes.
-Therefore, be sure to hold on to the original hard copy that will be mailed to you.
+Therefore, be sure to hold on to the original hard copy that was mailed to you.

 Need help understanding your Form 1099-R?